 Ornamental grasses fall into two main groups, evergreen and deciduous.
-Deciduous grasses need cutting back annually so that they will look their best.
-Evergreens just require a tidy-up.
+Deciduous grasses need cutting back annually, so they look their best.
+Evergreens usually just require a quick tidy-up.

-- Deciduous grasses can be cut back hard
+- Deciduous grasses – cut them back to the base

-- Evergreen grasses usually only need the dead material removing and do not always respond well to hard pruning
+- Evergreen grasses – usually only need the dead material removing and don’t always respond well to hard pruning

 When to cut back